Bit451/Bit451/README.md

 Deletions are a special case: records should have their "deleted" bit set by the owner; the deleted bit should always be queried against.
 Records should not be actually deleted from the database, since deleted records cannot be verified by the replication filter after deletion.

+###### Search

+Since Bit451 data is stored in a DDB, this is relatively simple, as searches are just a query algorithm (DHT searches would be more complex).

+##### Database Classes

+###### Accounts

+Each Account represents a user, similar to profiles or channels.
+Properties include ID, name, about, favorites[], ratings[], subscriptions[], recommendations[], ignores[], mimics[], address (IP/port), cert (DNS TXT record), created, updated, deleted?, key, sig.

+* Favorites: Each Favorite represents a reference to a Content.
+* Ratings: Each Rating represents a reference to a Content (similar to a Like/Dislike or Upvote/Downvote, i.e. binary).
+* Subscriptions: Each Subscription represents a reference to an Account, which the user wishes to subscribe to.
+* Recommendations: Each Recommendation represents a reference to an Account, which the user wishes to recommend to others.
+* Ignores: Each Ignore represents a reference to an Account, which the user wishes to ignore.
+* Mimics: Each Mimic represents a reference to an Account, which the user wishes to mimic (copy/imitate) the Subscriptions, Recommendations, and/or Ignores of.

+###### Content

+Each Content represents a user-created reference to content on a P2P file sharing network.
+Properties include ID, Account ID, address{} (object denoting network, ID, and any other data required for that network), name, description, tags[], type{video, audio, image, text, other}, created, updated, deleted?, key, sig.

+Any user can, of course, add any existing network content they wish to their Bit451 account.
+Bit451 will also introduce a brief template (with flags) to add to your content metadata which essentially verifies you as the owner.

 __Action Item__: Fork OrientDB to _Bit451 Database_.
 Implement any default config changes (group name/password, database name/password, etc) and other necessary modifications.

 _Notes_